radiustechsystems/ai-agent-toolkit/python/examples/langchain/uniswap/README.md

 This will start an interactive CLI where you can test Uniswap operations through natural language, such as:

 - "Check if I have enough USDC approval for Uniswap"
-- "Get a quote to swap 1 RAD for USDC"
+- "Get a quote to swap 1 RADUSD for USDC"
-- "Swap 0.1 RAD for USDC"
+- "Swap 0.1 RADUSD for USDC"

 ## How It Works